emqx/bootcamp/mqtt-test-kit/README.md

 Next, we need to import a prepared Dashboard into Grafana.
 This Dashboard will provide four monitoring panels for CPU usage, CPU load, memory usage, and network traffic.
 Click [here](./Grafana-Dashboard.json) to download the Dashboard template file.

-Before importing the Dashboard, we also need to make some modifications to Grafana-Dashboard.json.
+Before importing the Dashboard, we also need to make some modifications to `Grafana-Dashboard.json`.
 This is because we have added a judgment on the host field in each Query of the Grafana Dashboard in order to distinguish when there are multiple host data sources.

-Search for host::tag in Grafana-Dashboard.json, and we will find the following content:
+Search for `host::tag` in `Grafana-Dashboard.json`, and we will find the following content:

 ```
 ...